AshleyDong34/voting_rules_and_distortion/README.md

 winner, _ = voting_rule_function(ranking_data, num_alternatives)
 print(f"The winner is: {winner}")
 ```
-# 2. Using URL parsing that Preflib provides, therefore you do not have to download the data if you don't want to
+# 2. Using URL parsing that Preflib provides, offsetting the need to download data
 ```
 import numpy as np
 from preflibtools.instances import OrdinalInstance